Mountainfilm in Aspen opens with short environmental and adventure documentaries

 Recommended Stories For You

-The film follows Zelikova to a high-alpine lake, where paleohydrologist Bryan Shuman is collecting mud and analyzing the 10,000 years' worth of environmental data in it.
+The film follows Zelikova to a high alpine lake, where paleohydrologist Bryan Shuman is collecting mud and analyzing the 10,000 years' worth of environmental data in it.
 The sediment functions as a time capsule, allowing Shuman to extrapolate what the high country looked like when the Earth's climate was one degree warmer than it is now.
-The data show a mountain west 6,000 years ago without creeks and streams flowing from its shallower lakes.
+The data shows a mountain west 6,000 years ago without creeks and streams flowing from its shallower lakes.
 He sees us heading back to that reality.

 "We could fully expect that to be the future," he says.
 "It's not the end of the world.
 It's just the end of the world as we know it."